-The determination of reasonable accommodations is handled on a case-by-case basis and includes an interactive process between the student and the Office of Disability Services.
+The determination of reasonable accommodations is handled on a case-by-case basis and includes an interactive process between the student and Disability Services.
 Students who are eligible for disability accommodations will receive a written letter outlining their approved accommodation plan.

 The amount and type of documentation required will depend on the individual situation and specific accommodation requests.
 Disability documentation submitted to the DS office should be current and provided by a qualified professional.
 The documentation must be written on that professional’s letterhead, be personally signed by the evaluator, and include the following:

 - Functional impact of the stated disability on one or more major life activities